cantierecreativo/bemo/README.md

 * `scaffold.sassRoot`: The path to your project stylesheets
 * `scaffold.sassExt`: The extension to give to the Sass files (default: `sass`)
+* `scaffold.force`: Forces the overwriting of existing files
 * `webfonts.src`: The path containing your 512x512px SVGs
 * `webfonts.fontDest`: The path where the custom webfont will be created
 * `webfonts.sassDest`: The path where the SASS file containing infos about the icons will be created